 Body image...
-As a person who has struggled with weight my whole life, I have my fair share of issues with this subject.
-Honestly, I thought after losing weight that I would have a better body image of myself, but that wasn’t the case.
-I would still look in the mirror and feel conflicted on how I was supposed to look.
-Years of being bullied as a child, influences of social media, magazines, and TV played a role in how I viewed myself.
+As a person who has struggled with weight my whole life, I have my fair share of this subject's issues.
+Honestly, after losing weight, I thought that I would have a better body image of myself, but that wasn’t the case.
+I would still look in the mirror and feel conflicted about how I was supposed to look.
+Years of being bullied as a child, the influences of social media, magazines, and TV played a role in how I viewed myself.

 It has taken a lot of mental work to help me realize that not everyone judges me on my appearance.

-When I started massage school, I didn’t realize we would have to get undressed and be bare naked (covered on a table) in a classroom with other students.
-My teacher said tomorrow is glute day, and yes you will all be undressed.
+When I started massage school, I realized we would have to get undressed and be bare naked (covered on a table) in a classroom with other students.
+My teacher said tomorrow is glute day, and yes, you will all be undressed.
 I think my reaction was something like, "Say what?
 Come again?"

 I know what you’re thinking, and no, it never crossed my mind that I would have to take my clothes off in massage school.
-I can remember practically holding onto the sheet; like it was my safety blanket.
-Mentally I would prepare myself for someone to look at my body and hope they weren’t judging how big I was, or the appearance of my skin.
+I can remember practically holding onto the sheet-like it was my safety blanket.
+Mentally I would prepare myself for someone to look at my body and hope they weren’t judging how big I was or my skin's appearance.

-I met a new client a couple of weeks ago which is what brought the topic of body image to the surface.
+I met a new client a couple of weeks ago, which brought the topic of body image to the surface.
 During our intake, I could tell she was nervous, so I lightened the atmosphere by being my funny, talkative self.
 Not everyone knows what Ashiatsu Barefoot massage is, so I had already shared that I would not be jumping or be dancing on her back…

 During our session, we started talking about weight loss, working out, and food.
 My clients can attest, the topic of food comes up during most of my massages.
 After telling her how much weight I lost, she responded,